graze/docker-composer/README.md

      graze/composer
 ```

+## Image Updates

+The [Docker Hub image](https://hub.docker.com/r/graze/composer/) is an automated build that's rebuilt daily to pickup any composer updates.

 ## To-Do

 - [ ] Tag for each actively maintained version of PHP (alpine currently only supports 5.6)